MarcDiethelm/xtc/README.md

 ## To Do

+- basic module tests (+ watch task for those tests)
+- module creation (wizard?)
+- use config.js for grunt paths
 - docs: node setup & new project setup
 - docs: building with grunt
 - docs: config and dev/prod modes, templating: assets include vs. assets path variable vs. env block helper
-- use config.js for grunt paths
 - include prototyping/wireframe styles and a basic template using it. (similar to http://cs-cdw-proto.namics.com/)
-- test automation
-- module creation (wizard?)
+- Handle file additions and .hbs changes (server-side cache invalidation) or document the need to restart grunt/node
 - (npm publish: module-terrific.js?)
 - auth info to config.js
 - sprite generation